Fanfare masks doubts on U.S. anti-rebel push in Africa

 While the United States has for the past three years offered what Obama called "limited U.S. assistance" to regional military efforts, the new force puts 100 mostly special force troops out in the field in a close-up support and advisory role.

-Barred from taking on the LRA directly in anything but strict self-defense, the question remains as to what this will add on top of logistical support already being provided.
+Barred from taking on the LRA directly in anything but strict self-defence, the question remains as to what this will add on top of logistical support already being provided.

 While the deployment has invited comparisons with the surgical strike Obama successfully used to kill Osama bin Laden in Pakistan, even providing indirect support for a similar assault in Africa would be harder to explain if it backfired.